lc0des/ln-node/README.md

 * server hardening links
 * config file for pre-install phase
 * several flags for custom prefs
+* take care of changing certs/macaroons if lnd is restarted/reconfigured

 ## ⚠ Disclaimer ⚠